vseryakov/backendjs/README.md

 # PUB/SUB or Queue configurations

 ## Redis
-To configure the backend to use Redis for PUB/SUB messaging set `ipc-queue=redis://HOST` and `ipc-cache=redis://HOST` where HOST is IP address or hostname of the single Redis server.
-This will use native PUB/SUB Redis feature.
-Redis requires both queue and cache defined because in subscribe mode Redis connection does not allow to send any messages so publishing will be done using the cache connection in the `ipc.broadcast`.
+To configure the backend to use Redis for PUB/SUB messaging and support the system bus configure both queue and cache because in subscribe mode Redis connection does not allow to send any messages, publishing will be done using the cache connection in the `ipc.broadcast`.

+For example to define the system bus:

+    ipc-queue-system=redis://
+    ipc-cache-system=redis://
+    ipc-system-queue=system

 ## Redis Queue
 To configure the backend to use Redis for job processing set `ipc-queue=redisq://HOST` where HOST is IP address or hostname of the single Redis server.